hoco1/Games/readMe.md

 ## Data

 I use this dataset from this [repository](https://raw.githubusercontent.com/dwyl/english-words/master/words_alpha.txt) of GitHub
+You are free to use any dataset I prefer to use this one because it has hard and simple words

 ```python
 import os
 import urllib.request